dotnize/tanstarter/README.md

 - [React Compiler docs](https://react.dev/learn/react-compiler), [Working Group](https://github.com/reactwg/react-compiler/discussions) - React Compiler is still in beta.
 You can disable it in [app.config.ts](./app.config.ts#L15) if you prefer.
 - https://github.com/TanStack/router/discussions/2863 - TanStack Start is currently in beta and may still undergo major changes.
-- https://github.com/shadcn-ui/ui/discussions/6714 - We're using the `canary` version of shadcn/ui for Tailwind v4 support.

 ## Auth